 Do you feel the same way?
 Get involved and join us!

-The SVGEF is a locally registered charity, Registered Charity Number 1125777, and is an affiliate of the Conservation Collective, a charity registered in England and Wales as a charitable incorporated organisation 1185925.
+The SVGEF is a locally registered charity and is an affiliate of the Conservation Collective, a charity registered in England and Wales as a charitable incorporated organisation 1185925.

 A Steering Committee, whose members provided the initial capital for the establishment of the Fund leads the initiative by directing the strategy, approving the grants and trying to broaden the donor base.